SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 }
 ```

-Type `Simple` defines a composed type containing fields first and second.
+This definition introduces the user-defined type `Simple`, that corresponds to a composed type that contains fields first and second.
 The double notion of type/parsing is more evident in the case of structs, in the sense that the fields' order matters.
 When used as a specification for parsing, `Simple` will first parse a byte that will be assigned to field `first`, and then two consecutive bytes that will be assigned to `second`.

 ## Primitive non-token types